brkeyal/monte-carlo-pi/README.md

 ## Development with PyCharm

+1. **Open the Project**
-1. Open project in PyCharm
+Open the project in PyCharm.

+2. **Enable Version Control**
-2. Enable Version Control: VCS > Enable Version Control Integration
+Navigate to VCS > Enable Version Control Integration to enable version control.

-3. Build the extension: Run `python setup.py build_ext --inplace` in terminal
+3. **Install Dependencies**
+Install the required dependencies as outlined above, or let the IDE handle missing packages.
+PyCharm highlights missing dependencies in red and provides an option to install them directly (e.g., setuptools).

-4. Run the GUI: Execute `main.py`
+4. **Build the C++ Extension**
+   - **Option 1:** Run python setup.py build_ext --inplace from the terminal.
+   - **Option 2:** Execute setup.py within PyCharm:
+      - Right-click on setup.py and select **Run**.
+      - Open **Edit Configuration** and add build_ext --inplace under **Script Parameters**.
+      - Thill build the C++ extension.

+5. **Run the GUI**
+Execute main.py to launch the application.

+6. **Run Tests**
-5. Run tests: Configure Python tests in PyCharm
+Configure Python tests in PyCharm and execute them from the IDE.
+Ensure the monte_carlo extension is built and accessible to the test environment.

 ## Contributing